finos/symphony-bdk-java/README.md

 **Quote command**

-Relies on the RestClient library offered by the framework to request quotes for foreigner currencies on a external system.
+Relies on the RestClient library offered by the application to request quotes for foreigner currencies on a external system.

 &#9679; John Doe